Most loans have a single purpose.

 Secured loans are backed by an asset.
 The most common secured loans are mortgages and auto loans.
 The house or car you borrow to buy secures the loan.
 If you default on a mortgage or car loan, the lender can legally seize the asset securing the loan.
 An asset that secures a loan is known as collateral.

 Most personal loans are unsecured loans.
 However, there are instances where a borrower needs a secured personal loan.
 This is often because the borrower has risk factors that make getting unsecured financing a challenge.

 For a personal loan, the collateral that secures the loan has to be valued at least as much as the amount borrowed.
-Examples of collateral for a personal loan include a car that is fully paid for, savings account or certificate of deposit.
+Examples of collateral for a personal loan include a car that is fully paid for, a savings account, or a certificate of deposit.

 It’s important to consider the consequences of losing the asset you use as collateral.
 You don’t want to lose something important for failure to keep up with your payments.

-Variable rate loans have an interest rate that fluctuates — or varies — over time.
+Variable-rate loans have an interest rate that fluctuates — or varies — over time.
 The rate on your loan will move in line with prevailing interest rates.
-As the rate changes, so too does your payment.
+As the rate changes, so does your monthly payment.

 Often, a variable loan’s rate will be tied to a well-known index.
 Many are based on the 1-month LIBOR (the London Interbank Offered Rate).
 This is an interest rate that banks charge one another to borrow money.